As published in Star Advertiser on March 13, 2018.

 If you plan on leaving some of your estate to charities, be sure to designate taxable assets for this donation.
 Leave tax-free assets, such as your Roth IRA and life insurance, to your heirs to reduce their tax burden.

-Enlist an estate planning attorney, tax professional and financial advisor to help you create and execute a plan that best fits your situation.
+Enlist a state planning attorney, use our free retirement calculator, attend a complimentary seminar, tax professional and financial advisor to help you create and execute a plan that best fits your situation.
 Taking the time to make these decisions will ensure you’ll be able to take care of your beneficiaries, even after death.

 For more information, attend a complimentary seminar, “Estate Planning Essentials,” conducted by John Melchor, CFP®, CFS® with Jackson National Life Distributors**, on March 24 at 11:30 a.m. at Pomaikai Ballrooms in Dole Cannery.
 Learn how you can preserve your estate by implementing some simple trust strategies.
 If you’re interested in attending, please register at www.hawaiistatefcu.com/events.